-Additionally, I have over six years experience working with adults in higher education presenting with disabilities, chronic health conditions, mental health problems, and specific learning difficulties (Dyslexia, Dyspraxia, Autism and ADHD), helping them build confidence and access means of support within their educational setting.
+Additionally, I have over nine years experience working with adults in higher education presenting with disabilities, chronic health conditions, mental health problems, and specific learning difficulties (Dyslexia, Dyspraxia, Dyscalculia, ADD & ADHD) Asperger’s Syndrome/Autism, helping them build confidence and access means of support within their educational setting.

-I am open to new advances in wellness and alternative approaches and feel that clients benefit from taking a holistic approach to mental and physical well-being, believing that the scope of personal growth is infinite.
-My view is that although our strongest resource is ourselves support from others can help us access our full potential and through this ultimately become more independent.
+I am open to new advances in wellness and alternative approaches.
+I feel that clients benefit from taking a holistic approach to mental and physical well-being, believing that the scope of personal growth is infinite.
+My view is that although our strongest resource is ourselves, support from others can help us access our full potential and through this ultimately become more independent.

 How counselling or therapy can help you?